OctopusDeploy/blog/blog/2023-08/why-multi-tenancy-is-a-confusing-term/index.md

 ---
-title: Why multi-tenancy can be a confusing term and what that means to Octopus
+title: Why multi-tenancy is a confusing term and what it means to Octopus
 description: Andy looks at why multi-tenancy is a tricky thing to define and how that affected Octopus's messaging.
 author: andrew.corrigan@octopus.com
 visibility: public
-published: 2023-08-02-1400
+published: 2023-08-07-1400
 metaImage: blogimage-whatismultitenancy-2023_1.png
 bannerImage: blogimage-whatismultitenancy-2023_1.png
 bannerImageAlt: Octopus infinity light cycle leaving Octopus Deploy with question marks and digital packages hovering above, beside a man looking confused.